maxdup/fgd-tools/README.md

 # Fgd-tools

-A python library to parse FGD files for the source engine.
+Fgd-tools is a Python library for parsing .fgd files from the Source Engine.
+It provides entity schemas and other level editor configuration information.

 Full documentation: https://maxdup.github.io/fgd-tools/